dmytrovoytko/data-engineering-amazon-reviews/README.md

 	- switch to 2nd terminal and press `Ctrl-C`
 	- then run `docker-compose down` in terminal
 * Stop PostgreSQL - switch to 1st terminal and press `Ctrl-C`
+* You can delete downloaded dataset .jsonl.gz files from `/data` folder.

 ## Support